WScore/Validator/README.md

 Others are:

 *   preset order of rules to apply. essential to handle Japanese characters.
+*   possigle to validate an array as input.
 *   multiple values combined to a single value (ex: bd_y, bd_m, bd_d to bd).
 *   easy to code logic.